 |SME (249 or less employees across all sites) – Priority Sectors only||SME (49 or less employees across all sites) – Non-Priority Sectors|

 |Workplace must be in the Tees Valley||Business must have been trading for a minimum of 12 months prior to the Apprentice starting|

 |Apprentice must be paid ANMW||Must commit to completing a min of 12 months or the time it takes to complete the Apprenticeship|

 Apprentices must start their learning from 1st February 2020, the Apprenticeship training must be provided by a training provider approved by the Education & Skills Funding Agency (ESFA).

+Applications should be made directly to Tees Valley Combined Authority.
 For more information and to apply click here.

 Can we help your business?